 -

 Season with salt and pepper to taste.
-Serve hot, alone or as a side dish.
+Serve hot, on its own or as a side dish.